Koutenshidatshu/iOSSheet/README.md

     ```
     By default, `didset` receive old value, and replace as the new value of the variable, as old value.
 The new value is already prepared in the stored variable, and `didSet` function can access it there.
+    Setter observer functions are not called when the stored variable is initialized or when the didSet function changes the stored variable’s value.

 - [ ] Lazy Initialization
 - [ ] Singleton